Apple Watch 6 release date, price, news and features

 There's a new health sensor in the watch that allows you to monitor your blood oxygen levels.
 It all works through the blood oxygen app, which will take a reading within 15 seconds.

-It'll also take background readings so you'll be getting results while you sleep or throughout the day too.
+The watch can also take background readings, so you'll be able to get results while you sleep or throughout the day.

 There doesn't seem to be much more in the way of fitness on the Apple Watch itself, but you'll get all the existing features and workouts that you've seen on previous smartwatches from the company.

 Apple has included a new S6 processor in the smartwatch, but we've yet to learn much about what that means for the watch itself.
-Expect it to be faster, but we'll hopefully learn more in the coming moments.
+We'd expect it to be faster, but we'll hopefully learn more soon.

 Apple Watch 6 software